 Your child can have a vision test or eye exam even if your child does not talk or read yet.
-Vision screening or eye exams will not be uncomfortable for your child.
-The public health staff or eye doctor will show your child the equipment before the tests.
+An eye exam will not be uncomfortable for your child.
+The eye doctor will show your child the equipment before the tests.

 The screening may check your child's:

-- ability to tell the distance of objects; and
+- Ability to tell the distance of objects

 How can I help to prevent eye injuries for my child?